All lanes of Loop 375 near Pellicano closed overnight Wednesday for roadwork - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — Firefighters put out a house fire in northeast El Paso Friday morning.
 The house fire was reported at the 5240 block of Lou Brock.
 No injuries were reported.
 Our crews noticed the house had plywood on the windows.
 The investigation is ongoing.
 Sign up...

-EL PASO, Texas (CBS4) — Black water fills the dishwasher, a nauseating smell of sewage, and no air conditioning during triple-digit temperatures are just some of the complaints from a family living at the Retreat at Mesa Hills apartment complex in west El Paso.
-Michelle Rodriguez, a mother of...

-EL PASO, Texas — The weather didn’t stop people from taken in the race action at Vado Speedway Park.
+El Paso, Texas (KFOX14) — The weather didn’t stop people from taken in the race action at Vado Speedway Park.
 The races didn’t start until the evening.
 So some took advantage to cool off at splash parks.
-"We just came from the splash parks but it’s cloudy right...
+"We just came from the splash parks but it’s cloudy...

-LAS CRUCES, N.M.
-(KFOX14/CBS4) — With the National Weather Service forecasting, triple-digit temperatures for Las Cruces through at least Wednesday the City of Las Cruces has activated its cooling stations.
-A cooling station is a place that offers temporary shelter from the heat for the elderly, other high-risk residents,...

 EL PASO, Texas (KFOX14/CBS4) — The El Paso Fire Department water and rescue team recovered a body at a canal west of the Zaragoza port of entry.
 The body will be turned over to law enforcement/medical examiner for identification.
 Officials with the El Paso Fire Department said they received...